-The libretto, by Sena Jeter Naslund, is precise, evocative, and engaging in its handling of the flow of the narrative.
+The libretto of the opera, by best-selling-author Sena Jeter Naslund, is precise, evocative, and engaging in its handling of the flow of the narrative.
 The larger picture: Act 1, The woodland introduction of five very different characters, each with blossoming hopes or stealthy plans, Act 2, The convergence of the characters and villagers at a dance; Polly’s disappearance; [Intermission] Act 3, In the nighttime woods, the searching for, seduction, and murder of Polly, Act 4, The court in the woods where Willie is tried for the murder of Pretty Polly, plus a Coda.

 A select number of my scores are on view at the Music and Dance Library; School of Music; Ohio State University; Columbus, Ohio

 Sena Naslund and I are in serious thought about our next opera project.
 This is what I can inform you about it.
-We can go in two different directions.
-One could be based on Sena’s novel, "Four Spirits."
-Or, it could be a comic opera based on a little known episode in Abraham Lincoln’s life.
-Lincoln, who had a high voice could be cast as a counter tenor.
+It will be a comic opera based on a little known episode in Abraham Lincoln’s early life.

 I have been using folk materials in my compositions since 1969 and my objective has always been to artfully fuse these elements into a modern sound fabric.

 Gianluigi Gelmetti, Massimo Pradella, Oleg Kovalenko, Gerhard Samuel, Lukas Foss, Lawrence Foster, Michael Morgan, Kenneth Jean, Paul Polivnick, Gunther Schuller, Steven Smith, Sydney Hodkinson, Stewart Robertson, Andrew Davis, Edwin London, John McL.
 Williams